frod25/Mod1-RubyCLIProject-LinkWorm/README.md

 ## Main Menu

-- Add a Link
+:bug: Add a Link
-  - Enter a new link into your private repository
+  - Enter a new link into your private repository or make it public to share with others
-- View Links
+:bug: View Links
   - View all your saved links, favorite links, and links you've visited
-- Suggested Links
+:bug: Suggested Links
   - See popular links from around the web
+:bug: Public Links
+  - See a list of public links added by other users
+  - Save a link to your private repo
-- Update Link
+:bug: Update Link
   - Mark a link as favorite or visited
-- Remove Link
+:bug: Remove Link
   - Delete a link from your private repository
-- Exit
+:sad: Exit
   - We're sad to see you go.

 ## Built With